Assistant Professor at University of Chicago (since 2019).

 This is work I did in collaboration with Alexandra Ion (who is the principal investigator on thiis topic).

-UIST'16 Honourable Mention, top 5%, Full paper, p529-539.
+UIST'16 Honourable Mention, top 5%.

 So far, metamaterials were understood as materials—we want to think of them as machines.
 We demonstrate metamaterial objects that perform a mechanical function.
 Such metamaterial mechanisms consist of a single block of material the cells of which play together in a well-defined way in order to achieve macroscopic movement.
 Our metamaterial door latch, for example, transforms the rotary movement of its handle into a linear motion of the latch. [more]